aws-solutions-library-samples/guidance-for-aws-sustainability-insights-framework/typescript/packages/apps/access-management/docs/resourceGroupMembership.md

 }
 ```

-### Listing resources per group
+### 6. Listing Resources by Group

-The REST list endpoints should infer the active group context from the provided `x-activegroupid` request header.
-To retrieve the data would be a multi-step process as follows:

-Step 1: Find resource ids assigned to group:
+To list resources for a specific group:

+1. Identify resource IDs linked to the group.

 ```sql
 SELECT pk FROM "table"."siKey1-sk-index"
 WHERE sk = 'G:<groupId>'
 ```

-Step 2: retrieve the resources per page of group results:
+2. Retrieve the resources based on the identified IDs.

 ```sql
 SELECT * FROM "table"
 WHERE pk IN ['R:<id>', 'R:<id>', ...]
 ```

-Example:

-Given the user is attempting to list all calculations for the group `/usa/northwest` which they are in the context of, using `GET /calculations` required the following:
+**Example:** Given the user is attempting to list all calculations for the group `/usa/northwest` which they are in the context of, using `GET /calculations` required the following:

-Step 1: Find calculation ids assigned to group:
+1. Identify calculation IDs linked to the group.

 ```sql
 SELECT pk FROM "table"."siKey1-sk-index"
 WHERE sk = 'G:%2fusa%2fnorthwest'
 ```

-Step 2: retrieve the calculatios per page of group results:
+2. Retrieve the calculations based on the identified IDs.

 ```sql
 SELECT * FROM "table"